SixArm/rust-101/topics/crates/parking-lot-crate-for-syncroniziation.md

-# parking_lot crate for data structures
+# parking_lot crate for synchronization

 The Rust `parking_lot` crate is a that provides synchronization primitives for Rust programs.
 Specifically, the crate provides a set of concurrent data structures that are designed to be faster and more efficient than the ones provided by Rust's standard library.